New Orleans Pelicans No. 1 pick Zion Williamson is ready to take over the NBA

 6. Has been compared to LeBron James

 If it's not fair to compare LeBron James to Michael Jordan, then it's really unfair comparing Zion to LeBron.
-But that hasn't stopped rabid fans — including many Cleveland Cavaliers faithful with a Bron-sized hole in their hearts — from mentioning Zion's name in the same breath as LeBron.
+But that hasn't stopped rabid fans from mentioning Zion's name in the same breath as LeBron.
 Other Williamson comparisons include Charles Barkley, Larry Johnson and Draymond Green.
 But really, Zion is one of a kind.
+As Pelicans GM David Griffin said after the draft "(Zion is) touched by the hand of God to play this game.
+He is a population of one."

 7. Offered football scholarship by LSU